Our History

 The Bank launched the BNDES Card in 2002, as part of its policy to expand credit access to small producers and entrepreneurs.

-In 2006, the Criatec program was launched to offer financial and managerial support to innovative companies in their inception.
+In 2006, the Criatec program was launched to offer financial and managerial support to innovative companies in their inception, via investment funds.

 In 2008, the Amazon Fund was created, promoting initiatives to prevent, monitor, and fight deforestation, as well as initiatives for conservation and sustainable use of the Amazon.